 Credit: @skadadal on Instagram

-When visiting the Capital District, you can stay at La Quinta for about $100 per night, situated between Albany and Saratoga Springs.
-Alternatively, you can opt for a stay at the Holiday Inn Express for about $160 per night right in the heart of downtown Albany, which is the place to be in summer!
-Attend the popular free concert series, Alive at Five, every Thursday at 5 pm at the Corning Preserve and see local actors put on free outdoor plays at Park Playhouse (pictured) in Washington Park five times a week.
-This season's performances are Something Rotten and The Secret Garden.
+When visiting the Capital District, you can stay at La Quinta for about $126/night, situated between Albany and Saratoga Springs.
+Alternatively, you can opt for a stay at the Hampton Inn and Suites for about $150 per night right in the heart of downtown Albany, which is the place to be in summer!
+Attend the popular free concert series, Alive at Five, every Thursday at 5 pm at the Tricentennial Park.
+And in nearby Schenectady you can enjoy Jazz on Jay, another free concert series happening every Thursday afternoon in the heart of the city!

-Don't miss out on a Tri-City Valleycats ball game in Troy, where $15 will get you innings of home runs, concessions, fireworks and themed parties on select nights.
-If you head north 30 minutes to Saratoga Springs, you can take a dip in the Victoria Pool at Saratoga Spa State Park. (pool entry fee $4-$8) More outdoor adventures can be found in Congress Park, Yaddo Gardens, and Saratoga Lake.
-Saratoga Shakespeare Company will put on free performances of Twelfth Night in Congress Park at 6 pm from July 13-16 and July 19-22.
+Don't miss out on a Tri-City Valleycats ball game in Troy, where $11 will get you innings of home runs, concessions, fireworks and themed parties on select nights.
+If you head north 30 minutes to Saratoga Springs, you can take a dip in the Victoria Pool at Saratoga Spa State Park, where pool admission is $4-$8, or the Peerless Pool, which offers free admission!
+More outdoor adventures can be found in Congress Park, Yaddo Gardens, and Saratoga Lake.
+Also in Congress Park, you can enjoy live performances every Sunday and Tuesday during the Saratoga Concert Series.
 And you can bet on good times being had at the Saratoga Race Course, where the people-watching is just as entertaining as the historic horse racing. (entry fee $7-$10)

 Catskills